 - Icing 2-3x per day for about 15-20 minutes will decrease the flow of inflammatory cells into the muscle.

-- Afterwards the arteries will vasodilate further flushing out inflammatory cells from the region.
+- Afterward, the arteries will vasodilate, further flushing out inflammatory cells from the region.

 - Ice has deeper penetrating power than heat.

 - Do not use heat after activity or further irritation of the region.

 - If possible, elevate your leg while watching TV.

 - This prevents stasis of the venous backflow within the leg.